Convert TXT to Base64

 Frequently Asked Questions (FAQ)

-Q: Can I decode Base64 back to text?
+Q: How do I decode Base64 back to plain text?